Inline configuration editor in Alumio

 • Introduction

-• Is it possible to test configurations in the Inline configuration editor?
+• Testing configurations in the Inline Configuration Editor

 • Ending note